 Surgical treatment of rectal tumors did not become feasibleuntil the introduction of the colostomy by the French surgeon, Jean Amussat, during the Napoleonic wars.
 Distal proctectomy through the perineum, which reaches within a few centimeters of the promontory, was already being performed by Lisfranc and others in the 1830s.
 However, it was not until the late nineteenth century that surgeons really began to regularly perform this operation.1

 The perineal excision of the rectum was performed in 2 stages.
 The first stage consisted of a minilaparotomy to inspect the peritoneal cavity for signs of tumor dissemination, and to create a loop or double-barrel colostomy.
-In the second stage, performed several days later, the surgeon removed the anus, the ischiorectal fat, the ...
+In the second stage, performed several days later, the surgeon removed the anus, the ischiorectal ...